Inspirational Landscape —

 As the island is just 5km by 3km, it is easily explorable by foot and bicycle.
 It is a haven for outdoor types looking for a "get away from it all" experience in a unique landscape.

-Home to a close-knit irish-speaking community, the island features many historical and cultural sights of note, and inspiring natural terrain including beaches, cliffs, and limestone karst hosting unusual, wild, flora and fauna.
+Home to a close-knit irish-speaking community, the island features many historical and cultural sights of note, and inspiring natural terrain including beaches, cliffs, and limestone karst hosting unusual flora and fauna.

-Shopping at the world-reknowned Inis Meáin Knitting Company factory store and socialising in the traditional island pub add to the attraction of Inis Meáin as a refreshing and unique destination.
+Shopping at the internationally renowned Inis Meáin Knitting Company factory store and socialising in the traditional island pub add to the attraction of Inis Meáin as a refreshing and unique destination.